jerluebke/dominoes/concept.md

 ### Questions
  *  Use valarray for operations
  .. valarray.apply doesn't take capturing lambdas -> workaround?
+ .. valarray.apply only takes functions with one parameter.
+Is is possible to pass member functions?
  .. is it worth it? performance compared to vector
  *  Have GslQuad object as static member or initilize it newly each time a corresponding function is called?